pinecoding/scrappydox/README.txt

     filenames must contain the URL-encoded characters.
 Filenames are URL-decoded before they are used to create user-display information, such as titles.

+    Both the need for a case insensitive operating system and the need to URL-encode special characters in filenames can be avoided by using the "Split for Refs" command to make reference targets available from anchor blocks within a file.

 LICENSE
     Copyright (c) 2015 Sam Gabriel